Nishanttwho/Bridge/replit.md

    - Open Settings dialog in the app
    - Set MT5 API Secret (must match EA ApiSecret)
    - Configure account balance and risk parameters
+   - Choose exit strategy:
+     - **Enable "Exit on Opposite Signal"**: Trades close ONLY when opposite signal arrives (no TP/SL placed)
+     - **Disable "Exit on Opposite Signal"**: Use TP/SL pips settings for automatic exits
-   - Set default Take Profit and Stop Loss in pips
+   - Set default Take Profit and Stop Loss in pips (used when Exit on Opposite Signal is disabled)
    - Toggle auto-trade on/off as needed
-   - Enable/disable auto-close on opposite signal

 ## Technology Stack
 - **Frontend**: React, TypeScript, Tailwind CSS, shadcn/ui